WindowsSME/enterprise-script-catalog/README.md

 ## Cloud Automation

-- **Restart-AWSTargetWorkspaces.ps1**
+- **Restart-TargetMachines.ps1**
-  Securely restarts AWS WorkSpaces from a target list, with logging and simulation support.
+  Securely restarts machines from a target list, with logging and simulation support.